 The blogger otherwise known as the Scientist Gone Wordy and I return for another round in this parallel post thingy of ours.
 However, given the title we agreed to take on this month, some confusion arose regarding the movie portion of this book/film adaptation series.
-Robert F. Kennedy’s svelte 1967 written memoir of the fraught behind-the-scenes of a White House that dealt with the 1962 Cuban Missile Crisis.
+Robert F. Kennedy’s svelte 1967 written memoir of the fraught behind-the-scenes at the White House that dealt with the 1962 Cuban Missile Crisis.

 When we began to look into this, it was discovered the adaptation of this work was the TV movie broadcast from 1974, The Missiles of October.
 The more recent Thirteen Days (2000) was based on ‘The Kennedy Tapes: Inside the White House During the Cuban Missile Crisis’ by Ernest May and Philip Zelikow.
 Rachel’s preference had been for the more recent film, but we realized it was based on a different book.